bcgov/platform-developer-docs/access-to-github-repositories-projects.md

 ## Request access

-If a new user meets the prerequisites for access, the product owner can create an issue in the [DevOps Request Repo](https://github.com/BCDevOps/devops-requests) to make a request. **New users can't request access for themselves**.
+If a user meets the prerequisites for access, the product owner can create an issue in the [DevOps Request Repo](https://github.com/BCDevOps/devops-requests) to make a request. **New users can't request access for themselves**.

 Include the following in the request: